3dcitydb/3dcitydb-docs/source/webmap/features.rst

 the data tiles can be loaded and rendered much faster than reloading them again from the remote server.
 Of course, a larger number of cached data tiles will consume more memory and may cause a memory overflow of the web browser.

+..
-In order to avoid this, the 3D web client provides a so-called ``Status Indicator`` widget [6] (cf. :numref:`pic_3d_web_map_gui`) which can display the real-time status of the amount of showed and cached data tiles and can be used to help the user to conveniently monitor and control the memory consumed by the 3D web client.
+   _In order to avoid this, the 3D web client provides a so-called ``Status Indicator`` widget [6] (cf. :numref:`pic_3d_web_map_gui`) which can display the real-time status of the amount of showed and cached data tiles and can be used to help the user to conveniently monitor and control the memory consumed by the 3D web client.

 While streaming the tiled 3D visualization models, each data tile requires at least an asynchronous HTTP (Hypertext Transfer Protocol)